junxit/us-congress-bills-113/bill.md

 # H.R.
 2274

-> To amend the Securities Exchange Act of 1934 to exempt from registration brokers performing services in connection with the transfer of ownership of smaller privately held companies.
+> To amend the Securities Exchange Act of 1934 to provide for a notice-filing registration procedure for brokers performing services in connection with the transfer of ownership of smaller privately held companies and to provide for regulation appropriate to the limited scope of the activities of such brokers.

 ## § 1.
 Short title

-This Act may be cited as the “Small Business Mergers, Acquisitions, Sales, and Brokerage Simplification Act of 2014”.
+This Act may be cited as the “Small Business Mergers, Acquisitions, Sales, and Brokerage Simplification Act of 2013”.

 ## § 2.
 Registration exemption for merger and acquisition brokers

 Section 15(b) of the Securities Exchange Act of 1934 (15 U.S.C.
 78o(b)) is amended by adding at the end the following:

 > - **(13)** *Registration exemption for merger and acquisition brokers*
->   - **(A)** *In general* Except as provided in subparagraph (B), an M&A broker shall be exempt from registration under this section.
+>   - **(A)** *In general* Except as provided in subparagraph (B), an M&A broker and any person associated with an M&A broker shall be exempt from registration under this section.
->   - **(B)** *Excluded activities* An M&A broker is not exempt from registration under this paragraph if such broker does any of the following:
+>   - **(B)** *Excluded activities* An M&A broker or a person associated with an M&A broker is not exempt from registration under this paragraph if such broker or associated person does any of the following:
 >     - **(i)** Directly or indirectly, in connection with the transfer of ownership of an eligible privately held company, receives, holds, transmits, or has custody of the funds or securities to be exchanged by the parties to the transaction.
 >     - **(ii)** Engages on behalf of an issuer in a public offering of any class of securities that is registered, or is required to be registered, with the Commission under section 12 or with respect to which the issuer files, or is required to file, periodic information, documents, and reports under subsection (d).
 >   - **(C)** *Rule of construction* Nothing in this paragraph shall be construed to limit any other authority of the Commission to exempt any person, or any class of persons, from any provision of this title, or from any provision of any rule or regulation thereunder.